How To Find The Range Of The Data Set

 The concept of range aligns with basic statistical principles related to measures of dispersion.
 Dispersion measures, such as variance and standard deviation, quantify the spread of data points around the mean.
 While the range doesn't use the mean in its calculation, it provides a sense of how much the data varies from one extreme to another.

 In the realm of descriptive statistics, the range helps to summarize the characteristics of a data set.
 It is particularly useful when paired with other descriptive statistics like the median or mode to provide a more complete picture.
-For example, a data set with a small range and a well-defined median suggests a stable and consistent distribution.
+To give you an idea, a data set with a small range and a well-defined median suggests a stable and consistent distribution.

 Historical Context